How to improve your website so that it better serves your business...

 Then you fit right into the 95%* of people I help.

-*Ok, ok, that’s a made-up statistic, but it feels about right to me.
-The most important point is that you’re not alone, I KNOW you’ve totally got this and I’m here to help if you need it.
+*Ok, ok, that’s a made-up statistic, but it feels accurate.
+The most important point is that you’re not alone if you're uncertain how to use analytics to analyse your website.

 So, Step 1 to working out if you have a traffic problem, is to explore your analytics.